Piece of Cake (album): Critical reception

 The Toronto Star wrote that the songs "are leavened with hooks and humor, and mostly free of extraneous axework."
 The Calgary Herald determined that "it takes time to grow on you because [Mudhoney] eschews more over-the-top metal influences in favor of punkish garage-rock glory."
 The Toronto Sun opined that "the majority of the 13 songs sound artlessly tossed together, as though the group felt a lack of effort, in and of itself, somehow constituted a statement about signing with a big corporation."

 The Washington Post concluded: "Where other Seattle bands seem to embrace going under, this one fights back ...
 Mudhoney is too noisy, too punchy and just plain too contrary to curl up and die."
 The Indianapolis Star stated that, "in his minor-key yelp, Mark Arm frequently equates love with death ...
 Some listeners may be reminded of a similar album thematically, X's Under the Big Black Sun."

 The Rocky Mountain News listed Piece of Cake as the sixth best album of 1992.
 Spin included the album on its list of the 20 best records of the year.

 Track listing

+All tracks are written by Mudhoney, except where noted.